Invitation Homes and Esusu to - GuruFocus.com

-Invitation Homes Inc. (NYSE: INVH) (“Invitation Homes” or the “Company”), the nation’s premier single-family home leasing company, and Esusu, a leading financial technology company advancing rent reporting and data solutions for credit building, today announced a new partnership to make Esusu’s platform for financial health solutions available at no cost to Invitation Homes residents across 80,000+ homes nationwide.
-This collaboration is expected to provide free positive credit reporting to nearly 200,000 adult residents of Invitation Homes.
+DALLAS and HARLEM, N.Y., July 05, 2023 (GLOBE NEWSWIRE) -- Invitation Homes Inc. (: INVH) (“Invitation Homes” or the “Company”), the nation’s premier single-family home leasing company, and Esusu, a leading financial technology company advancing rent reporting and data solutions for credit building, today announced a new partnership to make Esusu’s platform for financial health solutions available at no cost to Invitation Homes residents across 80,000+ homes nationwide.
+This collaboration will provide free positive credit reporting to nearly 200,000 adult residents of Invitation Homes.

 Since its inception in 2018, Esusu has empowered millions of renters to enhance their credit scores by reporting on-time rent payments to the three major credit bureaus.
 This partnership signifies a meaningful step forward in the single-family rental industry and marks one of Esusu's most significant platform expansions to date.